Skip to content

 Migration from Internal to External Secrets

-To migrate from internal secrets (values in appsettings) to external secrets:
+To migrate from chart-created Secrets to external Secrets:

-1. Create your external secrets with the required keys
+1. Create your external Secrets with the v3 direct environment variable keys.

 4. Test the deployment in a non-production environment first